 Columbia Fireflies Game Notes vs Fayetteville

-The Fireflies open up their homestand tonight at 7:05 pm at Segra Park against the Fayetteville Woodpeckers.
-LHP Frank Mozzicato (0-0, 0.00 ERA) gets the nod for Columbia, while the Woodpeckers counter with RHP Tyler Guilfoil (0-0, 6.75 ERA).
+The Fireflies continue their series with the Fayetteville Woodpeckers tonight at 7:05 pm at Segra Park.
+RHP David Sandlin (1-0, 1.86 ERA) gets the nod for Columbia and Fayetteville counters with RHP Alimber Santa (0-0, 3.86 ERA).

-Tonight is HBCU Night presented by Synovus Bank.
-Join us as we celebrate our local HBCU's and have a special performance from both the Allen University and Benedict College marching bands.
-It'll also be a Miller Lite $2 Tuesday, where fans can enjoy $2 hot dogs, popcorn, fountain sodas and 12 oz cans of Miller Lite.
-Tickets are available at FirefliesTickets.com
+Tonight is a new, improved version of our Budweiser Thirsty Thursday!
+It's as easy as 1-2-3 to remember the Thirsty Thursday specials at Segra Park in 2023.
+Fans can enjoy $1 fountain drinks, $2 domestic drafts and $3 craft drafts and cocktails.
+It's also Karaoke Night!
+Help vote on the best vocal talent in the Midlands at Segra Park tonight!
+Tickets are available at FirefliesTickets.com.

 HISTORY IN THE HOLY CITY: Friday, the Fireflies punched out a franchise-record 20 Charleston RiverDogs hitters across nine innings.
 It's a feat that has only been matched nine times in the Majors and it unseats the previous Fireflies record of 18, which was set May 5, 2021.
 In that contest vs Augusta, the Fireflies got 18 punchouts in eight innings, with Adrian Alcantara and Cruz Noriega both setting aside six, Emilio Marquez sitting down three, Nathan Webb a pair and Patrick Smith one hitter.
 Friday, it was David Sandlin setting the tone for nine across five innings, then Steven Zobac punched out all six hitters he faced before Samuel Valerio wrung up a pair in an inning and Eduardo Herrera closed the door with three in the ninth.

-STERLING STARTERS: Through the first seven games, Columbia's starting pitchers have been outstanding, allowing only seven earned runs in 31.2 innings of work (1.99 ERA).
+STERLING STARTERS: Through the first eight games, Columbia's starting pitchers have been outstanding, allowing only 10 earned runs in 42.1 innings of work (2.13 ERA).
 The run includes 12.1 consecutive scoreless innings from Frank Mozzicato, Shane Panzini and David Sandlin from Tuesday-Thursday.
-They've also punched out a combined 41 opposing hitters.
-The bullpen's journey has been a bit more rocky, allowing 18 runs in their first 25.1 innings (6.40 ERA).
+Mozzicato earned Columbia's first quality start of the season Tuesday, April 18 against Fayetteville.
+They've also punched out a combined 60 opposing hitters.
+The bullpen's journey has been a bit more rocky, allowing 21 earned runs in their first 33.2 innings (5.61 ERA).

-RAMPING UP RAMIREZ: After going 0-4 Opening Night against the Augusta GreenJackets, outfielder Jean Ramirez has hit safely in a 2023 Fireflies-best five straight games.
-During the run, Ramirez is 8-21 (.381) with three runs scored and two doubles.
-He was able to add a stolen base in last night's doubleheader too.

 FIRST ONE FOR McMILLON: In his third season with the Columbia Fireflies, last night, John McMillon came into game two of the doubleheader with a one run lead in the bottom of the seventh and closed out the game for his first professional save.
 It was the reliever's 41st appearance in professional baseball.
 This season he has worked two innings, striking out five hitters without ceding a run.